Lauren Young

-Biography

-Early career
+Early life and education

+Lauren Young was born on November 8, 1993.
+She is the youngest daughter of Calvin and Victoria Young.
+She finished high school at Angelicum College and studied culinary arts at De La Salle–College of Saint Benilde.

+Career

 On June 17, 2006, Young made her acting debut in a cameo role in the two-part Komiks episode Bampy—a Star Magic 14th Anniversary special on ABS-CBN.
 She was one of the 20 new talents introduced as "Star Magic Batch 13".
 The same year, Young acted opposite Piolo Pascual in Star Magic Presents: All About A Girl and in Abt Ur Luv.

 Young appeared in the commercially successful film One More Chance in 2007.
 In 2008, Young was in Your Song Presents: Impossible in 2008.
 In 2009, she acted in another episode of Your Song Presents: Underage, opposite AJ Perez.

 In 2010, Young starred as Lorraine in the movie Sa 'Yo Lamang opposite Enchong Dee and appeared as the younger sister of Rodjun Cruz in Juanita Banana.

 Young's breakout role was Via Pereira, played originally by Claudine Barretto, in ABS-CBN's 2011 remake of Mula Sa Puso.